Allenuzoma/INTRODUCTION-TO-JENKINS/README.md

           source ~/.bashrc

-We can now proceed to install Jenkins
+We can now proceed to install Jenkins, install step by step: